-Cardinal denies he manipulated retired pope on celibacy book
+Retired pope distances involvement in priest celibacy book

 “Is it really believable that Sarah would perpetrate a fraud?”
 Fessio asked in an email.
 “Or alter something from Benedict?
 Or claim that Benedict didn’t collaborate and agree to the intro and epilogue?”

-Ignatius in November published another book by Sarah, “The Day is Now Far Spent,” in which the cardinal — a hero to liturgical purists and conservatives and a quiet critic of Francis — again defended priestly celibacy.
+Ignatius in November published another book by Sarah, “The Day is Now Far Spent,” in which the cardinal defended priestly celibacy.

-In the book, Sarah criticized the proposal to ordain married men in the Amazon, saying it actually showed disdain for the indigenous population and suggested God couldn’t find real priests among them willing to make the sacrifice of celibacy.